 5 star review

 “I made this for a variation on our traditional Taco Tuesday and it was a hit with the fam (including three teens).
 The kids rated it a 10/10 and asked me to keep it in the rotation.
 Super easy, flavorful and easily customizable with the toppings.
-Love that it’s GF too since we eat gluten free.
-We used corn chips from Whole Foods that are slightly different than Fritos but it still turned out perfectly.
 Will definitely make this again!”

 – Ashley

-Visual Guide: How to Make Walking Taco Casserole
+Welcome to My Kitchen, Let’s Make Walking Taco Casserole

 Jump to Recipe Instructions